-- B. The Search Committee shall solicit nominations from students, faculty and administrators, and shall nominate no more than three to the Provost [US: 4/10/2000] - C. Should the office of the Academic Ombud be vacated prior to the expiration of the normal term of office, a new appointment shall be made to fill the unexpired term using the same procedures as described above.
-[US: 4/10/2000] - D. The Academic Ombud may be reappointed to a second term without reference to the above selection procedures if the affected Ombud, the Provost, and the Senate Council all concur.
+Should the office of the Academic Ombud be vacated prior to the expiration of the normal term of office, a new appointment shall be made to fill the unexpired term using the same procedures as described above.
+[US: 4/10/2000]

+6.2.3.3 Reappointment

+The Academic Ombud may be reappointed to a second term without reference to the above selection procedures if the affected Ombud, the Provost, and the Senate Council all concur.
 Reappointment to a third term shall go through the normal search process as outlined above.
 [US: 4/12/2004]

-6.2.4 Conditions of Employment
+6.2.4 6.2.4 CONDITIONS OF EMPLOYMENT

-- A. The term of office for the Academic Ombud shall be twelve months beginning July 1. - B. The regular academic duties shall be reduced during each Ombud's period in office, normally by one-half; but the exact proportion may be more or less, as agreed upon by each Ombud and his/her department chair. - C. The portion of service devoted to the duties of Academic Ombud shall be separately evaluated from his/her other academic duties for purposes of merit evaluation by the Provost and shall be proportionately weighed in assigning an over-all merit rating. - D. The conditions of employment will be negotiated through the Office of the Provost or through other channels designated by the Provost.
+The term of office for the Academic Ombud shall be twelve months beginning July 1.

+The regular academic duties shall be reduced during each Ombud's period in office, normally by one-half; but the exact proportion may be more or less, as agreed upon by each Ombud and his/her department chair.

+The portion of service devoted to the duties of Academic Ombud shall be separately evaluated from his/her other academic duties for purposes of merit evaluation by the Provost and shall be proportionately weighed in assigning an over-all merit rating.

-6.3.0 ACADEMIC OFFENSES AND PROCEDURES
+The conditions of employment will be negotiated through the Office of the Provost or through other channels designated by the Provost.

+6.3.
+ACADEMIC OFFENSES: DEFINITIONS